Fibrodysplasia Ossificans Progressiva (FOP)

 Pursuing activin receptor-like kinase-2 (ALK2) inhibition in the race to stop Fibrodysplasia Ossificans Progressiva (FOP).

-The goal of BioCryst’s ALK2 inhibitor project is to discover and develop orally administered kinase inhibitor drug candidates that slow or prevent heterotopic ossification (HO).
+The goal of BioCryst’s ALK2 inhibitor project is to discover and develop an orally administered kinase inhibitor that slows or prevents heterotopic ossification (HO).
 BioCryst is pursuing an ALK2 inhibitor molecule, BCX9250, that has dramatically reduced excess bone formation in an experimental model of ALK2-driven HO in laboratory rats.
-A Phase 1 clinical trial of is underway to evaluate single and multiple ascending doses of oral BCX9250 in healthy volunteers.
-The company expects to report the results from the trial in the second half of 2020.
+A Phase 1 clinical trial evaluating single and multiple ascending doses of oral BCX9250 in healthy volunteers has been completed.

 BCX9250 is investigational and has not been deemed safe and effective by the FDA